Welcome to Mission Engage

 What is initially a single issue – such as unemployment after completing school – becomes multi-faceted, and this can have negative consequences for the young person, their family and friends, and the wider community.

-The Father James Grant Foundation’s ‘Mission Engage’ program was developed to encourage and engage at risk youth, and provide them with the necessary skills, training and confidence to find employment.
+The ‘Mission Engage’ program was developed to encourage and engage at risk youth, and provide them with the necessary skills, training and confidence to find employment.
 Most commonly, the program works with 16-22 year old Australians without a clear vision for their future and whose school, sporting and social experiences have failed to inspire confidence or a strong sense of self.

 WHY WE’RE THE FOUNDATION TO DO IT

-With a philanthropic focus, the Foundation was established to harness the skills and the knowledge of business people.
+With a philanthropic focus, Mission Engage was established to harness the skills and the knowledge of business people.
 With over two decades of experience working within the education and chaplaincy sectors, Father James Grant has developed a deep understanding and knowledge of the driving motivations behind youth disengagement.
 Furthermore, he has identified a real need for businesses to get more out of their social programs.

 “What’s driving me is, ’how can I be a useful Priest and Chaplain?
 If chaplaincy involved just walking around talking to people I would have been out of business a long time ago.
 You have to be the source of positive change.”